PireIre/ToDoList---Java/USER_MANUAL.md

 > Press (3) for editing due date of a task

 ALl options are based on the same principle.
 Firstly, list of tasks will appear with indexes.
 Based on the selected index from the user, he/she will be able to change appropriate field.
-If 0 is pressed, user will go back to Main Menu
+If 0 is pressed, user will go back to ToDoApp.Main Menu

 ## 5. Save and Quit

-If the user pressed (4) in Main Menu, the ToDo list will be saved in a file (This file will then be loaded when user starts the program from the beginning).
+If the user pressed (4) in ToDoApp.Main Menu, the ToDo list will be saved in a file (This file will then be loaded when user starts the program from the beginning).
 Once the file is saved, program prints the following message and stops executing:

 > You have quit the application, your TO-DO list is saved.
 > TASKS SAVED: